 Acoustic guitars tend to have higher action than electrics.
 This is intentional, as it benefits the sound of the instrument.
-I mentioned that fret buzz on electric guitars won’t always be audible when amplified, which obviously goes out the window regarding acoustic guitars.
+I mentioned that fret buzz on electric guitars won’t always be audible when amplified, which obviously is irrelevant for unplugged acoustics.

 As with electric guitars, a balance has to be found between sound and playability.
-Acoustic guitars are notorious for being generally harder to play then electric guitars, which is for the most part accountable to high action.
+Acoustic guitars are notorious for being generally harder to play than electric guitars, and this is typically attributable to high action.

 Making an acoustic guitar play like an electric guitar is doable, but you’ll almost certainly be sacrificing tone in some way.
 This doesn’t mean it’s impossible though.

-The same rule applies for classical guitar, except for a few things.
+The same rule applies to classical guitars, except for a few things.
 Classical guitars are designed for a totally different playing style than acoustic guitars.
 Whereas acoustic guitars are generally built for strumming and picking, classical guitars are meant as both a rhythm and a lead instrument.
 This means the guitar has to be more easily playable than an acoustic guitar.